 Sometimes a vegetable garden's irrigation requirements change and once useful branch lines or emitters produce excess water in a certain area.
 Instead of completely redesigning your drip irrigation system, use goof plugs to cap redundant and unnecessary drip lines or emitters.
 If needed, the plug can be removed at a later date.

 Adding a Drip Line to a Sprinkler System

 Certain areas, like a narrow row of plants next to a walkway, only need a small amount of water applied to the root base.
-Installing an entire drip irrigation system would be cost prohibitive and unnecessary.
-However, tapping into the pipe below a nearby sprinkler head and running 1/4-inch drip or a soaker line to the problem area possibly solves the issue.
+Installing an entire drip irrigation system would be cost-prohibitive and unnecessary.
+However, tapping into the pipe below a nearby sprinkler head and running a 1/4-inch drip or a soaker line to the problem area possibly solves the issue.